elgw/sfft3/README.md

 processes them and then store back the results.
 Only tiny planes/slices are transposed in full.

+## Method

+1. For each XY-plane.
+  1. FFT for each line
+  2. For a few Y lines at a time: transpose to the buffer, calculate the FFT, transpose back and store in the original location.
+2. For each XZ-plane
+  1. For a few Z lines at a time: transpose to the buffer, calculate the FFT, transpose back and store in the original location.

 ## Results

 The tables below shows average execution times in seconds for pairs